dadachi/playwright_csv_prompt_demo/README.md

 ## Input/Output

-- **Input**: Place your CSV file with the data to be automated in the project directory
+- **input.csv**: Place your CSV file with the data to be automated in the project directory
-- **Output**: Results will be exported to a CSV file after automation completes
+- **output.csv**: Results will be exported to a CSV file after automation completes

-## Configuration

-[Add information about any configuration files or environment variables needed]

 ## License

-[Add your license information]
+MIT License

 ## Contributing

-[Add contribution guidelines if applicable]
+Contributions are welcome!
+Please fork the repository, make your changes in a new branch, and submit a pull request.